PoinT GOResearch

 Neural Mechanisms

-• Type II fiber recruitment: Heavy loading recruits high-threshold motor units, leaving them potentiated for subsequent fast contractions
+• Type II fiber recruitment: Heavy loading (85–95% 1RM) recruits high-threshold fast-twitch motor units that remain in a potentiated state for several minutes post-contraction, producing faster cross-bridge cycling during subsequent explosive effort.

 Evidence Quality